Click here for information about making a Complaint or reporting concerns

 All complaints and concerns (including any allegation of Prohibited Conduct under the National Integrity Framework) may be submitted to Paddle Australia online.
 Paddle Australia will triage and confirm next steps with the person who submitted the report, including the appropriate body to manage the matter.

-Alternatively, if preferable, complaints about Child Safeguarding and/or Discrimination* may be submitted directly to Sport Integrity Australia via the online form on the Sport Integrity Australia website or telephone 1300 027 232.
+Alternatively, if preferable, complaints about Child Safeguarding and/or Discrimination* may be submitted directly to Sport Integrity Australia online.
 Other issues or concerns may be reported to Sport Integrity Australia (which can be done anonymously), however, SIA may not be able to act on them.

 Enquiries